What is stomach cancer?

 - A diet high in salt

-- A diet with not many fruits and vegetables
+- A diet that does not include many fruits and vegetables

 What are the symptoms of stomach cancer?